 That said, the same line of code in the APK leak includes the phrase supportNonSamsung="true"," so the Galaxy Buds 2 may play nicer with devices outside of Samsung’s ecosystem.

 Assuming a more affordable price, we’d also expect the Galaxy Buds 2 to go without some of the more advanced features Samsung introduced on its more recent earbuds.
-Active noise cancellation (ANC) therefore seems unlikely, as neither the original Galaxy Buds nor the Galaxy Buds Plus had it, and the Galaxy Buds 2 product code indicates it's a continuation of these earbuds.
+That said, one tip from Twitter leaker Ice Universe claimed that the Galaxy Buds 2 will feature active noise cancellation.
+Ice Universe later posted a screenshot of what looks like the Galaxy Buds 2's companion app, showcasing an active noise cancellation option.

-Hopefully Samsung will continue moving on from the Galaxy Buds Live’s weird bean shape and make the Galaxy Buds 2 a little rounder and more compact than the original Galaxy Buds.
-Copying all of the Galaxy Buds Pro’s features might be unrealistic, but this new pair of buds could much more easily take cues from its design improvements.
+Twitter leaker Tron also posted images that reportedly show the Galaxy Buds 2 design as seen in its FCC documentation.
+It looks less like the original Galaxy Buds and more like the Galaxy Buds Pro, with its rounded exterior.
+Copying all of the Galaxy Buds Pro’s features might be unrealistic, but it seems this new pair of buds could much more easily take cues from its design improvements.

 What we want from the Samsung Galaxy Buds 2

 Drawing up a wishlist for the Galaxy Buds 2 is a little tricky, as by contemporary standards the original Galaxy Buds leaves lots of room for upgrades.
 But at the same time, the new version can’t stuff itself so full of high-end tech that the price becomes unpalatable.
-Here are some design traits and features we think would make for both effective and realistic improvements.
+Here are some design traits and features we think would make for both effective and realistic improvements, should the Galaxy Buds 2 appear, as rumored, at Samsung's August 11 event.

 Longer battery life: We got a little under 6 hours normal usage from the original Galaxy Buds, which by today’s standard is decent yet nothing special.
-Assuming the Galaxy Buds 2 won’t stretch to becoming a pair of ANC earbuds, 7 or 8 hours should be the target baseline for battery life.
+Although the potential inclusion of ANC complicates things, 7 or 8 hours should be the target baseline for battery life.

 Water resistance: The Galaxy Buds’ weak IPX2 rating leaves much to be desired on the waterproofing front.
 If cost is a factor, the Galaxy Buds 2 doesn’t need to be completely immune to submersion, but improved water resistance at the least would be a big help.
 An IPX4 rating or higher would ensure sweat-proofing and protection from heavy rain.